fgrehm/vagrant-notify/README.md

   config.notify.bind_ip = "192.68.56.20"
 end
 ```

+**WARNING!** _Do **NOT** bind the notification server to an IP accessible over a network!
+The notification server does not have any authentication and doing so will leave your system vulnerable to remote command execution._

 By default the local notification server uses the ***notify_send*** command in your host PATH for displaying notifications, there is a possibility to use different app without wrapper scripts:
 * ***notify.sender\_app*** configuration option is used for specifing application name (default: `notify-send`)